listen

 I don’t subscribe to the whole notion of “this is a jazz saxophone” and “that is a classical saxophone” syndrome.
 To me, they are saxophones, and it’s all about your concept and what you do with it.
 The saxophone is a tool.
 Any saxophone can really go either way especially if you dial in a proper mouthpiece-reed combination.
 Of course Buescher has a little bit of the “oh…that’s a classical saxophone” culture, but many, many jazz players have played on Buescher saxophones (see pictures below).
 In fact, my grandfather who played in dance bands in the late 20s-30s always said the only saxophone to buy was a Buescher.

 This rediscovery of Buescher saxophones has been wonderful for me.
 I love everything about these horns.
-My horns are a True Tone curved soprano from 1928, a Series 1 Aristocrat “Art Deco” alto and tenor, one transitional Aristocrat “Art Deco” baritone and another rare transitional “New Aristocrat” baritone as my primary horn.
+My horns now (top picture) are a True Tone curved soprano from 1928, a Top Hat & Cane 400 alto and tenor both from 1949, and a “Custom Built” 139 baritone from 1936 (shout out to Aaron Barnard in Cedar Rapids, Iowa for helping me locate and rebuild all 4 horns!
+Aaron is one of the best in the business and shares a common love for these classic Buescher saxophones)!
+In the past (lower picture) I’ve owned a Series 1 Aristocrat “Art Deco” alto and tenor, a Aristocrat 129 “Art Deco” baritone and another rare transitional 129 “New Aristocrat” baritone.
 The sound is right on and the ergos are very easy to adapt to.
 And the best part was I didn’t have to break the bank to afford them!